-Auckland Transport (AT) is leading the next phase of works into the southern section of Wynyard Quarter.
+Auckland Transport (AT) is leading the next phase of works in the southern section of Wynyard Quarter.
 This will continue the revitalisation of this part of the city centre to create vibrant, people-friendly spaces with a more-accessible waterfront.

 - Find out about street and utility upgrades.

 - Find out about road closures and detours around the Quarter.